georgesutphin/MCB585-2023/_episodes/07-class-hypothesis-testing.md

 &nbsp;

-Well, the certainly look like distributions with different mean values.
-But to determine whether the difference is enough to reject the null hypothesis, we need to run a statistical test.
+Well, they certainly look like distributions with different mean values.
+To determine whether the difference is large enough to reject the null hypothesis, we need to run a statistical test.

 What are we actually doing when we run a statistical test?
-In the simplest form, we have a sample with a set of samples and an observed mean for our phenotype of interest.
-The goal of the test is to determine how likely it is that our sample came from the population that we are comparing too (in this case the population from the comparison sample).
+In the simplest form, we have a sample with a set of observations for our phenotype of interest.
+The goal of the test is to determine how likely it is that our sample came from the same population (again, with respect to the specific phenotype) that we are comparing to.
+In this case the population from a different genetic background.
 In our example, we are asking:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*How likely is it that the sample of C57BL/6 body weight observations came from the same population as the A/J body weight observations?*

-Because of this framing, we are actually testing the *null hypothesis*, and choosing to accept it or reject it in favor of the alternative hypothesis.
+Because of this framing, we are actually testing the *null hypothesis*, and will choose to accept it, or to reject it in favor of the alternative hypothesis.
 In running the statistical test, we make an assumption about the shape of the sampling distribution of the phenotype in the comparison population  for the sample size and simply ask how likely it would be to observe the mean from the measured sample given that assumption.
-Because of the Central Limit Theorem, the assumption that the sampling distribution is normally distributed is usually valid for large sample size (n).
+Because of the Central Limit Theorem, the assumption that the sampling distribution is normally distributed is usually valid for large sample size (n), regardless of the actual shape of the population distribution.

 Because we know the distribution of all possible samples for a normally distributed sample population, we can calculate the probability that our sample is drawn from the assumed sampling distribution (this is the P-value).
 The general rule of thumb is that if the probability is greater than 0.05 we accept the null hypothesis, while if the probability is less than 0.05, we reject the null hypothesis in favor of the alternative hypothesis.